-- Dismissal is at 2:40 p.m.
-Parents who pick up their children at dismissal time are asked to enter through the rear gate of the school yard and to follow the traffic pattern to line up in 6-8 columns inside the school playground (see Diagram 2 in the Addendums). - ALL students including full day Pre-K and Kindergarten will be using the pick-up line on the school playground.
-Parents may get out of their car to help load their child into car seats. - Fill in all lanes Cars should pull forward to the cone and straddle the painted line on the blacktop.
-Please fill in the far lane (#5) by the shack first (this helps avoid blocking lanes before they are filled).
-Lane 1 (closest to school) will be limited to 7 cars only.
-Once there are 7 cars in that line, you must park in the other lines.
-If that line has more than 7 cars, it blocks the back gate not allowing other parents to enter carline.
+• Dismissal is at 2:40 p.m.- Parents who pick up their children at dismissal time are asked to enter through the rear gate of the school yard and to follow the traffic pattern to line up in 6-8 columns inside the school playground (see Diagram 2 in the Addendums).

+- ALL students will be use the pick-up line on the school playground.
+Parents may get out of their car to help load their child into car seats.
+Preschool students will be dismissed from the gymnasium door.
+A parent/guardian or designated adult must come to the gymnasium door to pick up each preschool child. - Fill in all lanes Cars should pull forward to the cone and straddle the painted line on the blacktop.
+Please follow the directions of the parking attendant at the back gate and park in your assigned lane.
 Those families driving large profile vehicles such as trucks and full size SUV's are asked to park in lanes 7/8 to improve sight lines and increase safety. - All Students Students will be dismissed from their classroom and exit the building with their teacher.
-We will dismiss pre-school and kindergarten first to give parents more time to get them buckled into their car seat; they will exit the building through the ramp door.
-We will continue dismissal with 1st and 2nd grade who will exit through their outside classroom doors then 2 classes at a time will be released through the ramp door.
+We will dismiss pre-school and kindergarten first to give parents more time to get them buckled into their car seat.
+Student in grades 1 & 2 will be dismissed through their outside classroom doors.
+All other students will be released through the ramp door.
 Faculty and staff will escort students outside their classroom and will supervise them until all students are in the appropriate vehicles. - Turn off car engines It is imperative that vehicles DO NOT IDOL in the school parking lot.
 This is a state law.
 Please turn your car off while waiting for students. - Wait for signal For safety reasons, vehicles are not to leave the school parking lot without a signal from a faculty or staff member.
 This ensures that we get all students in the appropriate vehicle, and they are not walking in front of moving cars.
-A faculty or staff member will be at the beginning of the parking lot near the gate.
-After your line is given the signal, you may leave the parking lot by going left or right out of the gate to expedite the process.
+A faculty or staff member will be at the beginning of the parking lot near the gate to dismiss cars by row.